Cooper-Frye sampling with short-range repulsion: Method

 Based on the structure of the Hamiltonian in Eq.~\eqref{eq:H} it is clear that the probability $P(\{\bvar r_i, \bvar p_i\})$ factorizes into momentum- and coordinate-dependent parts.
-The momentum distribution is given by the (non-)relativistic Maxwell-Boltzmann distribution, thus, the sampling of particle momenta proceeds in the standard way.
+The momentum distribution is given by the (non-)relativistic Maxwell-Boltzmann distribution.
+Thus, the sampling of particle momenta proceeds in the standard way.
 However, the probability distribution of the coordinates of the particles is affected by the interaction potential $V(\bvar r_i,\bvar r_j)$.
 The unnormalized distribution density reads \eq{ \tilde P ^{\rm coord}(\{\bvar r_i\}) = \prod_{i,j=1}^N e^{-\frac{V(\bvar r_i,\bvar r_j)}{T}}. }

 Without loss of generality, consider now that the system is placed in a cubic volume.
-Sampling of momenta and coordinates can be performed via importance sampling.
+A sampling of momenta and coordinates can be performed via rejection sampling.
 First, the coordinates are sampled uniformly from the cubic volume.
 Then, the particle momenta are sampled from the Maxwell-Boltzmann distribution.
 The sampled configuration is accepted with relative weight proportional to $\tilde P^{\rm coord}(\{\bvar r_i\})$ in Eq.~\eqref{eq:Pcoord}.
+For purely repulsive potentials, $V(\bvar r_i,\bvar r_j) \geq 0$, the maximum weight computed through Eq.~\eqref{eq:Pcoord} does not exceed unity, and thus the application of rejection sampling is straightforward.
+The method can, in principle, be generalized to arbitrary two-body potentials that include attraction, for instance, by rescaling the maximum weight or oversampling.